Java MVC Add,Edit,Delete Using JSP And Servlet With MySQL - onlyxcodes

 EditBean.java

-In this class, we define properties of update form and all properties must be specified with the public by methods getters and setters to define private and implements.
+In this class, I defined properties of edit form and all properties I specified with the public by methods getters and setters to define private and implements.

 package com.mvc.bean;